mamosk/social_networking_kata/README.md

   > No validation is performed against data, as we focus on the sunny day scenarios.
 - _following_
   **PUT** http://localhost:18080/api/v1/users/Charlie `Alice`
+  > Everyone can follow anyone: users are addedd if missing.
 - _wall_
   **GET** http://localhost:18080/api/v1/users/Charlie
 - _listing_